How to Create a Retirement Spending Plan

 Assure the reasonableness of your forecast

 Retirement means different things to different people depending upon their unique objectives and vision for retirement.
 Whether costs are expected to be higher, the same, or lower, the need to sanity check the forecasted expenses is imperative.
 If you plan to travel more in retirement, you would expect the projected vacation’s expense category to increase over the actual expense.
 Likewise, if you are vacationing more, you are probably eating out more as well.
-This side-by-side comparison allows you to logically compare your actual to forecasted expenses for reasonableness.
+Creating a Retirement Spending Plan gives you a side-by-side comparison that allows you to logically compare your actual to forecasted expenses for reasonableness so you can make adjustments as needed.

 Ensure all expenses are included

-In the excitement to forecast all of the expenditures you will make to support your exciting new retirement lifestyle, did you forget to include the boring yet actual expenses you will also incur?
-Your house may be paid off, but you will still incur maintenance expenses to replace appliances, the furnace, windows, and maybe the roof.
+As retirement planning specialists, we often see people thinking of the expenses associated with the fun new things they can do once they retire, but forgetting the boring (yet often important) expenses they’re also likely to incur through retirement.
+For example, maybe your house will be paid off by the time you retire, but you will still incur maintenance expenses to replace appliances, the furnace, windows, and maybe the roof.
 How about the fact you will need to replace that car you paid off one day as well?
 As you age, will you need to hire help to handle household maintenance like cleaning the gutters and mowing the lawn?

 Align spending with goals